DimitarIM/productor/README.md

 # Productor_Tests

 Website for adding, editing and deleting products with categories to sort them.
 Not finished.
-It works with a Postgresql database and has a fully functioning backend but I presume it's not necessary.
+It works with a Postgresql database NEON and has a fully functioning backend

 (FrontEnd)
 Features: